-Bentley James Oakes
+Bentley Oakes

 I am an Assistant Professor in the Département de génie informatique et génie logiciel (Department of Computer and Software Engineering) at Polytechnique Montréal, Canada.